ICube-Robotics/iiwa_ros2/README.md

 - `controllers_file` (default: "iiwa_controllers.yaml"- YAML file with the controllers configuration.
 - `description_package` (default: "iiwa_description") - Description package with robot URDF/xacro files.
 Usually the argument is not set, it enables use of a custom description.
 - `description_file` (default: "iiwa.config.xacro") - URDF/XACRO description file with the robot.
 - `prefix` (default: "") - Prefix of the joint names, useful for multi-robot setup.
 If changed than also joint names in the controllers' configuration have to be updated.
+Expected format `<prefix>/`.
+- `namespace` (default: "/") - Namespace of launched nodes, useful for multi-robot setup.
+If changed than also the namespace in the controllers configuration needs to be updated.
+Expected format `<ns>/`.
 - `use_sim` (default: "false") - Start robot in Gazebo simulation.
-- `use_fake_hardware` (default: "true") -Start robot with fake hardware mirroring command to its states.
+- `use_fake_hardware` (default: "true") - Start robot with fake hardware mirroring command to its states.
 - `robot_controller` (default: "iiwa_arm_controller") - Robot controller to start.
 - `start_rviz` (default: "true") - Start RViz2 automatically with this launch file.
 - `robot_ip` (default: "192.170.10.2") - Robot IP of FRI interface.
 - `robot_port` (default: "30200") - Robot port of FRI interface.
 - `initial_positions_file` (default: "initial_positions.yaml") - Configuration file of robot initial positions for simulation.
 - `command_interface` (default: "position") - Robot command interface [position|velocity|effort].
+- `base_frame_file` (default: "base_frame.yaml") - Configuration file of robot base frame wrt the World frame.

 As an example, to run the `velocity_controller` on the real hardware with default ip and port, run